ezratweaver/OpenInWindowsTerminal/README.md

 ### A Batch Script to Add the Only Good Feature in Windows 11, Back Into Windows 10!

-This super simple script will readd the only feature I found useful on windows 11!
+This super simple script will re-add the only feature I found useful on windows 11!
 It adds the <br> ability to right click in any folder and open that directory in Windows Terminal.
 Additionally <br>  it also sets Windows Terminal as the default for opening batch scripts.

 ![rightclickshowcase](https://github.com/ezratweaver/OpenInWindowsTerminal/assets/101545981/bb7d0c2d-a89d-44f4-9e5c-b59684f5700b)